Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 MMA filed a general denial, and then, shortly thereafter, a summary judgment motion.
 In its summary

-judgment motion, MMA asserted that, under the unambiguous terms of the Partnership Agreement, MMA,
+judgment motion, MMA asserted that, under the unambiguous terms of the Partnership Agreement,

-in return, MMA is to be allocated 99.99% of the additional tax credits awarded to CHP.
-In support of this
+$100,000 and, in return, MMA is to be allocated 99.99% of the additional tax credits awarded to CHP.
+In

 Federal Upward Basis Adjuster.
 If at any time and from time to time the Accountants shall determine or

-there shall be a Final Determination that the Adjusted Aggregate Federal Credit Amount properly allocable
+there shall be a Final Determination that the Adjusted Aggregate Federal Credit Amount properly

-Contribution pursuant to this Section 5.2E exceed $100,000.
+Limited Partner's Capital Contribution pursuant to this Section 5.2E exceed $100,000.

 (underlined emphasis in original, italics added).
-MMA also relied on the definitions of the capitalized terms
+MMA also relied on the definitions of the capitalized

-Agreement as follows:
+Partnership Agreement as follows:

 "Adjusted Aggregate Federal Credit Amount" means the product of (i) 99.99% and (ii) the aggregate